snappermorgan/snapgen2/wp-content/plugins/contact-form-7-to-database-extension/readme.txt

 1. Admin Panel view of submitted form data

 == Changelog ==

+= 2.8.32 =
+* Security patch

+= 2.8.31 =
+* Fix to work with Gravity Forms 1.9.1.2

+= 2.8.30 =
+* Minor fix to short code builder page

+= 2.8.29 =
+* Tweak to install procedure

+= 2.8.28 =
+* Security patch

+= 2.8.27 =
+* Minor tweak to allow edit mode in short code to be set via $_GET and $_POST

+= 2.8.26 =
+* Encoding fix on administration page

+= 2.8.25 =
+* Now captures data from WR ContactForm (BETA)
+* New option to allow only Administrators to see CFDB administration screens
+* New option to send CFDB errors to a file to email
+* Bug fix to avoid rare instances of duplicate submit_time

+= 2.8.24 =
+* Bug fix related to displaying form names in administration panel with certain characters

 = 2.8.23 =
 * Bug fix for Gravity Form integration.
 Sometimes field value was not captured where there are multiple fields of the same name but only one shown based on conditional field definition.